Batman-Codes-Everything/josaa-ranks-2025/README.md

 - **NumPy**: Numerical computing
 - **BeautifulSoup**: JSON Data parsing

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/NewFeature`)
-3. Commit your changes (`git commit -m 'Add some NewFeature'`)
-4. Push to the branch (`git push origin feature/NewFeature`)
-5. Open a Pull Request
-6. NOTE: I've made a Jupyter notebook to parse the JSON data into a properly structured CSV, if you want that, drop me a mail at musaibbashir02@gmail.com

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.